Docs » Advanced test configurations » Detectors and alerts

 To learn more about advanced alerts and detectors in Splunk Observability Cloud, see Introduction to alerts and detectors in Splunk Observability Cloud.
 Read on to learn about creating static threshold detectors specific to Synthetics.

-You can use detectors to alert on metrics at the test level, or at the page level or synthetic transaction level for Browser tests.
-The following table provides example use cases for detectors at each of these levels:
+In Synthetics, there are detectors to alert on metrics at the test level, at the page level, or at the synthetic transaction level for browser tests.
+The following table explains each of these detector types:

 Detector type